aatifhshah/Spacekapto/README.md

 lot of love :grin:

 #Technical Highlights
-  - Made entirely with the Unity platform
+  - Made with the Unity
   - Remote MongoDB leaderboard hosted on Kinvey
   - Custom animations for each interactable Sprite
   - Unique behaviors for each enemy